Codenado/LinkShortener/README.md

 #### Basic Details

 * Start with just shortening a URL, like <a href='http://tinyurl.com/' target='_blank'>TinyURL</a>
-* Then move on to tracking the clicks, like <a href='https://bitly.com/' target='_blank'>Google</a>
+* Then move on to tracking the clicks, like <a href='https://goo.gl/' target='_blank'>Google</a>
-* Get creative with the format of your short links or just use some random characters; as long as it's unique
+* Be creative with the format of your short links or just use some random characters; as long as it's unique

 #### Advanced Details